CarlijnFransen/UoY_internship_EzerLab/README.md

 | scripts | includes scripts written in python and bash.
 Scripts need to be update with comments, and python scripts should be restrucutred to use functions instead of nothing|

 Please note that TPM table that has both control and treatment samples in there is suitable to use for gene expression analyisis, but not for Elastic Net analysis
+If picle.dump is used in any of the elastic net files, this will cause it to overwrite other files with the same name. as this stores the elastic net